Les Deux Alpes Ski Resort

 – Limited tree skiing in bad visibility

-– Spread-out, traffic congested, ugly resort
+– Spread-out, ugly resort